F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab3.rst

 .. code-block:: terminal

    git checkout master
-   git merge -m "changed asm policy"
+   git merge -m dev "changed asm policy"

 * the merge will trigger a job in jenkins that's configured to monitor this repo - 'Push waf policy', since the environment isn't deployed yet it will fail, either cancel the job or let it fail.